 Other types of therapists, such as couples or family therapists, may also offer sexual counseling services.
 In this case, the therapist often has additional training but not a certification in sex therapy education or human sexuality.

-What to Expect in a Sex Therapy Session
+What to expect in a sex therapy session

-Tami Zak, LMFT, a couples therapist with Grow Therapy, says, “The therapist is going to explore and assess where you’re at and where you’re getting hung up because there’s a lot of elements to sexual health.”
+“The therapist is going to explore and assess where you’re at and where you’re getting hung up because there’s a lot of elements to sexual health.”

 Therapists often start with questionnaires and assessments to help them better understand why a person seeks help.
 Some assessments may help them quantify the person’s current state so they can measure progress.
 From there, the therapist develops a treatment plan with you.
 Treatment plans are personalized, so sessions may look different for different people depending on individual needs.

 After the assessment, the initial sessions may cover what exactly sexual health is and why you have a right to it.
 The World Health Organization includes physical, emotional, mental, and social well-being as they relate to sexuality as part of your sexual health.
 That definition also specifies that sexual health goes beyond being free of sexual disease, dysfunction, or infirmity.
 It requires positive sexuality, respect for self and others, and safe, pleasurable sexual experiences.